HL7/VhDir/pages/_includes/vhdir-network-intro.md

 As used in this implementation guide, "network" primarily refers to a healthcare provider insurance network (although the resource could potentially be used to describe other types of healthcare networks as well, such as a health information exchange network).
 A healthcare provider insurance network is an aggregation of organizations and individuals that deliver a set of services across a geography through health insurance products/plans.
 A network is typically owned by a payer.

-The network resource consists of descriptive information about a network, such as its name & aliases, identifiers, address, contact information, the period during which it exists, who it is owned by, coverage area, endpoints (e.g. for accessing information about the network), and a type (e.g. PPO, HMO, dental, vision)
+We propose a new network resource that consists of descriptive information about a network, such as its name & aliases, identifiers, address, contact information, the period during which it exists, who it is owned by, coverage area, endpoints (e.g. for accessing information about the network), and a type (e.g. PPO, HMO, dental, vision)

 **Examples:**